aws-samples/aws-device-farm-sample-web-app-using-appium-python/README.md

 5. On the <b>Choose your application</b> page, choose <b>Web Application (the HTML5 button)</b>

-6. Provide a name for your run in the Run name field.
+6. Provide a name for your run in the <b>Run</b> name field.

 7. Configure your test by choosing <b>Appium Python</b>.

-8. Next, choose Upload to upload your .zip file.
+8. Next, choose <b>Upload</b> to upload your .zip file.
 Device Farm processes your .zip file before continuing.

-9. Choose <b>Next step</b>, and then complete the remaining on-screen instructions to select devices and start the run
+9. Choose <b>Next step</b>, and then complete the remaining on-screen instructions to select devices and start the run.